mikemalloyapigee/pg-connector-sample/README.md

 Sample usage of a volos Postgres connector

 ## Setup and Installation
-Clone this repository to your local machine
+Clone this repository to your local machine<br>
-From the command line, run "npm install volos-pgsql" Update the credentials and database name in app.js Configure query to REST map in queryToRestMap.js
+From the command line, run "npm install volos-pgsql"<br>
+Update the credentials and database name in app.js<br>
+Configure query to REST map in queryToRestMap.js<br>
-From the command line, run "node app.js"
+From the command line, run "node app.js"<br>

 ## Usage
 Using the existing query to REST map, usage would be: